anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-persistence-units.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model Persistence Units"
-toc_title: " "
-menubar: how_to_menu
----

 # How to model Persistence Units

 Java Persistence API (JPA) defines so called persistence units.
 They are used to put a bunch of persistence objects together.
 All persistent classes within the same persistence unit share the same database connection and transaction.